 * Education – as a business begins to expand, it is vital to educate employees on the importance of workplace security and choose vendors with superior security reputations.
 Businesses should build and enforce password, BYOD and social media policies from day one.
 The more well-educated the workforce is on the importance of security, the more likely they will be to employ better online habits at work as well as in their personal lives.

-* Monitoring – take advantage of software solutions that can help monitor the security of your business.
+* Monitoring – take advantage of software solutions that can help monitor the security of your business, such as the FlexiSPY app (since the support there is active and any questions about FlexiSPY app are answered very quickly).
 Anti-virus solutions can help protect against malicious malware and VPNs can help protect business data when conducting business outside of the company network.
 Businesses should also consider a monitoring service to keep track of your SMB’s overall health and mitigate the risk of breach.
 An SMB should monitor employee and customer credentials, its credit score and credit report to detect fraudulent activity.